Male Fertility Tests in Long Island

 Roughly half of the couples that deal with infertility issues usually do so because of a contributing male infertility factor.
 For this reason, reproductive specialists must perform a male evaluation to decipher what is causing his infertility, so that they can solve the issue to the best of their ability, administering the proper treatment that he needs.
-A male evaluation can consist of a medical history, physical examination, semen analysis, sperm morphology, hormone testing and other procedures.

-Once the doctor goes over the male patient’s medical history – gaining a better understanding of any medical problems, prior surgeries, family history and drug, tobacco or alcohol use – the physical examination will take place.
-The patient’s blood pressure assessment, height, weight and body mass will all be recorded.
+Once the doctor goes over the male patient’s medical history – gaining a better understanding of any medical problems, prior surgeries, family history and drug, tobacco, or alcohol use – the physical examination will take place.
+The patient’s blood pressure assessment, height, weight, and body mass will all be recorded.
 Afterward, a physical examination can be performed to evaluate his testes, spermatic cords, and prostate.

 Commonly referred to as the “sperm test”, a semen analysis isn’t a true measurement of fertility.
-However, it could suggest the likelihood of the male achieving fertility based on sperm motility and sperm concentration.
+However, it could suggest the likelihood of males achieving fertility based on sperm motility and sperm concentration.
 Often if the first semen analysis is abnormal, it’s recommended to repeat a second one to confirm and help decide treatment.
 Sperm morphology – the evaluation of the shapes of sperm – is also performed.
 This helps doctors figure out whether or not the sperm can penetrate and fertilize eggs with in vitro fertilization (IVF).

 Because there are abnormalities in pituitary-gonadal hormones that can cause infertility, a hormone test may be given to the male patient, providing important information on the state of sperm production.
-The hormones that are typically evaluated during this test include testosterone, thyroid, prolactin, LH, estradiol and FSH.
+The hormones that are typically evaluated during this test include testosterone, thyroid, prolactin, LH, estradiol, and FSH.
 A male’s hormone levels should definitely be evaluated and measured if his sperm concentration is less than 10 x 106 sperm/milliliters; he experiences diminished sexual function; or if exams reveal a specific hormonal disorder.

-Male Fertility Testing in New York
+Fertility Tests for Men in New York